ssduman/protein-ss-prediction/README.md

 * Image-like input is given to model
 * CNN is used
 * Tried with RNN, LSTM or GRU but found little affect on accuracy
+* Trained models for predicting 3 and 8 secondary structure is under _/trained-model_

 ## Benchmarks: ##
-* Prediction 3 secondary structures: %73
+* Predicting 3 secondary structures: %73
-* Prediction 8 secondary structures: %52
+* Predicting 8 secondary structures: %52

 ## Dependencies: ##
 * PyTorch